Bay Shore Property Owners Association

 BSPOA also supports the following:

 Horseshoe Bay Cave Tours, Bay Shore Drive Spring Pickup/Cleanup, Door County Triathlon, Invasive Species Team, Door County Fall 50 ,Bay Shore Blufflands Nature Preserve .

 PROPANE PROGRAM Members can join in our Propane buying program at very favorable group rates.
 Our supplier this year is AmeriGas.
 To be included in the propane program, contact Bryan Troutman at [email protected] , (847)778-8748.

-How to Join Bayshore Property Owners Association Inc: Membership Application or Renewal Form Print the form and send to the indicated address with your $20 dues
+How to Join Bayshore Property Owners Association Inc: Membership Application or Renewal Form Print the form from the membership section below and send to the indicated address with your $20 dues

 No Quarry RV Village

 UPDATE on QUARRY

 We need your help writing to the Resource Planning Committee .